 As you pass through the entrance you set foot in an expansive sandstone paved courtyard spreading over an area of 276,000 square feet which can accommodate up to 100,000 worshippers.
 The prayer chamber has a focal angled niche with five niches flanking it which is around 33% the size of the focal niche.
 The mosque has three marble vaults, the biggest of which is situated in the middle point of the mosque, and which is flanked by two smaller arches.

 The Badshahi Mosque is a display of the great taste and boldness of the emperor at that time, both the interior and exterior are very uniquely crafted.
-The rich embellishment in stucco tracery (Manbatkari) and panelling with a fresco touch enhance the interior of the mosque and stone carvings along with marble inlay on red sandstone, especially of loti form motifs in bold relief, beautifies the exterior.
-Four octagonal three-storey minarets of 196 feet are found at the four corners of the mosque that are topped by a marble canopy.
+The rich embellishment in stucco tracery (Manbatkari) and paneling with a fresco touch enhance the interior of the mosque and stone carvings along with marble inlay on red sandstone, especially of loti form motifs in bold relief, beautifies the exterior.
+Four octagonal three-story minarets of 196 feet are found at the four corners of the mosque that are topped by a marble canopy.

 When illuminated in the evening the Badshahi Mosque offers a view that you can never miss!
 Especially now when this can be experienced while enjoying some quality food in the new food street offering a picturesque and stunning view of the mosque.
-As Pakistan became the top tourist destination of 2020 according to the Conde Nast traveller the country’s only attraction isn’t its astonishing mountain ranges but the historical city of Lahore promises to provide a world-class experience into the Mughal era, it precisely said:
+As Pakistan became the top tourist destination of 2020 according to the Conde Nast traveler the country’s only attraction isn’t its astonishing mountain ranges but the historical city of Lahore promises to provide a world-class experience into the Mughal era, it precisely said:

 In Lahore, the sight of 100,000 worshippers crammed into the sandstone 17th-century Badshahi Mosque will leave you breathless, while Mughal-era architectural masterpieces stand resplendent on bustling street corners.